 An interesting article published on this topic in Bioethics (29; 529-535, 2015).

-The article discusses the difficult moral dilemma that arises for the contracting parents and the surrogate if a foetal abnormality is diagnosed: What should be done with the child?
+The article discusses the difficult moral dilemma that arises for the contracting parents and the surrogate if a fetal abnormality is diagnosed: What should be done with the child?
 Who should make the decisions?

 Although the dilemma appears in principle to correspond to the pregnant woman (the surrogate mother), should the contracting parents not also have a right to decide what to do, and if so, to what extent?
 In this respect, the authors establish a distinction between commercial and altruistic surrogacy.

-In commercial surrogacy, they contend that the surrogacy contract must clearly define who should legally take this decision, which should arguably lie with the parents who contract the surrogacy, the biological parents.
+In commercial gestational surrogacy, they contend that the surrogacy contract must clearly define who should legally take this decision, which should arguably lie with the parents who contract the surrogacy, the biological parents.
 In contrast, in altruistic surrogacy, the pregnant woman has the right to take the decision about what to do with the child, although the biological parents have the right to decide — should the surrogate decide to continue the pregnancy — whether or not they wish to adopt.

 The study authors consider both strategies to be morally unacceptable, adding further difficulties to those already inherent to the practice of surrogacy itself.
-Accordingly, they propose what they call a “professional model”, which should recognise the rights and responsibilities of both parties, while establishing legal and institutional support that allows good decision-making.
+Accordingly, they propose what they call a “professional model”, which should recognize the rights and responsibilities of both parties while establishing legal and institutional support that allows good decision-making.
 In essence, the “professional model” defends the right of the surrogate to decide whether or not she wishes to have an abortion and, should she decide not to, the obligation of the parents to accept custody of the child.

-Our ethical assessment
+Our ethical assessment in commercial gestational surrogacy

 In our opinion, this is a compromise, which certainly leaves many questions unanswered.